thamjidthachu/paradise-resort-frontend/README.md

-Discover harmony and elegance at The Serene Escape.
+Discover harmony and elegance at Azure Horizon.
 From peaceful retreats surrounded by nature to indulgent luxury experiences, every moment is designed to refresh your soul.